Has wrestling taken advantage of no sports?

 Sane done with WWE

-Despite picking up a win on Raw Monday against Smackdown champion Bayley, Kairi Sane finished up with WWE at the show.
+Despite picking up a win on Raw the previous Monday against Smackdown champion Bayley, Kairi Sane finished up with WWE at the show.

 Now, WWE filmed multiple weeks of Raw so she could appear again Monday or even next week, but she is headed back to Japan where she and her husband hope to start a family.